-3.7 Development and Evaluation Procedures for Tenure-Eligible Faculty

-Muhlenberg College values peer observation as an important component of the development process and a significant aspect of the evaluation process.
-At various points in a faculty member's career, peer observation is used as one of the integral components of assessment.
-It is expected that senior colleagues be acquainted with best practices in peer observation and employ these practices in the course of their observations of junior colleagues.
-Key components of best practices include: a pre-visit, the observation, and a post-observation conversation between the observer and the faculty member being observed.
+3.7 Development and Evaluation Procedures for Tenure Eligible Faculty expected that senior colleagues be acquainted with best practices in peer observation and employ these practices in the course of their observations of junior colleagues.
+Key components of best practices includes: a pre-visit, the observation, and a post-observation conversation between the observer and the faculty member being observed.